ftrackhq/ftrack-python/doc/example/note.rst

     ).first()

     note = task.create_note(
-        'New note with external category', user, category=category )
+        'New note with external category', author=user, category=category )

 You can also set the category when creating a note manually::